Microfossil Conservation and Digitization

 A brief history of the Microfossil Collection:

-The Foraminifera and Ostracoda Microfossil collection and catalogue was initiated by Brooks F. Ellis at New York University (NYU) in 1928.
+The Foraminifera and Ostracoda Microfossil catalog was initiated by Brooks F. Ellis at New York University (NYU) in 1928.
 He recruited his Ph.D student Angelina R. Messina to help systematize the literature of the foraminifera.
 The project was co-sponsored by NYU but eventually taken over by AMNH in 1935.

 Because of its importance to foraminifera and ostracoda taxonomy, its broad geographic and stratigraphic range and its usefulness as indicators of past geologic events in paleoceanographic and paleoclimate studies, the curation and rehabilitation of our Microfossil collection began gradually in 2011.
 In 2012, a grant specifically intended for this purpose, NSF grant #1203394, was awarded to Principal Investigator Neil Landman and Co-Principal Investigator Ruth O'Leary.